Fasting

 It is important to note that fasting is not a process of severe hunger and deprivation.
 Be gentle on yourself.
 If the fasting feels uncomfortable or stressful, then stop.

 Ketogenic fasting is when most of your energy comes from (good) fats rather than sugar and carbohydrates, and your body converts from using mostly glucose as a fuel, to using ketones as a fuel.
 The ketones are made from the fats.
-Paleolithic humans evolved with animal fat in their diet so our bodies can use ketones as a primary fuel.
+Paleolithic humans evolved with animal fat in their diet (and little sugars) so our bodies can use ketones as a primary fuel.
 When food was scarce, evolutionary selection would have favoured those who were able to continue with their lives, resisting infections and other diseases and having sufficient strength in reserve to hunt, gather or fight as required.

 Time-restricted eating.
 There are several different ways of eating in a time-restricted window every day, which are discussed in my ebook Grow Youthful.
 This form of fasting is gentle and easy once you adjust to it, and provides most of the benefits of strict fasting including autophagy.